That Christmas (soundtrack): Reception

-Critical response
+Critical reviews

 Filmtracks wrote "The score's weakness comes in the more wayward applications in the final third and lack of connection with the good Sheeran song.
 Some listeners may find the whole to be overplayed in its intensity and thus overwhelm haphazardly on the songless album.
 But That Christmas is a charming genre outing for Powell, and its rousing action sequences for the main theme notch it above Migration.
 This music represents Powell in his wheelhouse, and it's always a pleasure to hear."
 James Southall of Movie Wave wrote "This really is a delightful album of music, for my money the composer's strongest since The Call of the Wild – so warm-hearted, blessed with a pair of catchy themes, thoroughly entertaining from start to finish."
-Peter Debruge of Variety wrote "composer John Powell supplies a swirling orchestral score that gives the whole enterprise a sense of scale."
+Peter Debruge of Variety said that "composer John Powell supplies a swirling orchestral score that gives the whole enterprise a sense of scale."